Viplove12/Credit-Card-Fraud-Detection/README.md

 Dataset was taken from https://www.kaggle.com/mlg-ulb/creditcardfraud

-Implemented and test various machine learning algorithms like naive bayes,logistic regression and random forest and compared their results.
+Implemented and tested various machine learning algorithms like naive bayes,logistic regression and random forest and compared their results.
 Since the dataset was unbalanced undersampling and SMOTE were also applied on the above mentioned algorithms and their respective results were also compared.
 To evaluate their results f1 score was used.